john-k-walton/Prologue-Oscillators/README.md

 **[NEW][03/15/25]** PlaitsXplorer Draft DOCS posted

 PlaitsXplorer turns your hybrid synthesizer into a full digital knobby modular modulation monster!
-PlaitsXplorer heavily utilizes Tsonics Logue Front Panel code (Thanks Mark!!!) westlign away the analog controls to instance additional modulation controls for increased user oscillator modulation flexibility.
-Wildly Wield two Envelopes, Two LFO's, Key Tracking, and Note Velocity all concurrently matrix modulating with wild abandon! seriously, this is wack stuff on the Prologue. on a Prlogue 16 with layering you can get the Analog back and another digital oscillator!
+PlaitsXplorer heavily utilizes Tsonics Logue Front Panel code (Thanks Mark!!!) to wrestle away the controls form the VCO's and then instance *eleven* additional modulation controls for increased user oscillator modulation flexibility.
+Wield two Envelopes, Two LFO's, Key Tracking, and Note Velocity with wild abandon, all concurrently in a modulation madness of madness! seriously, this is wack stuff on the Prologue.

 [02/01/25] WT_Braids.zip